Nouria99/Netball-NZ_Database/README.md

 It brings together player statistics, league results, team comparisons, and advanced metrics (including Anti-Fragility – AF) into a single, user-friendly dashboard.
 The aim is to provide coaches, analysts, and fans with actionable insights through an intuitive interface.

-🚀 Live Demo

-👉 View the Shiny App
+👉 View the Shiny App: https://nouria99.shinyapps.io/netball-nz-database-version4/

 ✨ Features
 📊 Player Analysis